 The truth is, they shouldn’t even be separate languages.
 They should be dialects of a common Scandinavian language.
 Nordic languages are very similar to each other.

 How Many People Speak Nordic Languages?

-There are roughly 20 speakers of Nordic languages.
+Over 20 million people speaker Nordic languages.
 Out of all the Nordic languages, most speak Swedish with 10 million Swedish speakers worldwide.
 There are 6 million Danish speakers, 4.5 million Norwegian speakers, and only 350.000 Icelandic speakers.
 Of course, many Scandinavian residents speak more than one Nordic language.

 FSI Ranking of Nordic Languages